ExtrieveTechnologies/ImageWizHelper/README.md

     - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
     - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-18. **GetErrorDescription** - This method will return the error string for a specific error code.
+**18. GetErrorDescription** - This method will return the error string for a specific error code.

     **Error Description for respective error code return**